In additional to the main rules which you agreed to when registering (you did read them, didn't you?) you further agree to abide by these guidelines.

 B: Forum use

 1. Keep on topic

 Difficult this one, as the natural flow of conversation can ebb and flow, but please try and stick to the subject of the thread.
 The subject is set by the member who created that thread.
 The thread creator has a right to complain to staff if they feel their thread is going off topic or is being derailed by some other means.

 2. Reuse threads

 If a subject is already being covered in a existing thread, then please use that thread.
 How will you know if a thread already exists?
-Just do a search, but sometimes these threads can easily be identified because they are pinned at the top of forum lists and are sometimes labelled as "central threads."
-Talking of which:
+Just do a search, but sometimes these threads can easily be identified because they are pinned at the top of forum lists and are sometimes labelled as "Super Topics".

 4. News links

 When creating threads or posting about something happening in the news, please post a link to that story, so that other members can read the background details on the story.
 Please use BBC links where possible or links from other free sites.
 Avoid linking to sites behind a paywall and which require a subscription to read.